The Master of Public Health (MPH) Program

 If I am offered the fellowship, can I defer the fellowship to the following year?

-The Bloomberg Fellows program does not permit deferment of fellowship offers.
-A candidate can apply again the following year.
+The Bloomberg Fellows Program does not permit deferment of fellowship offers.
+Fellowship offers must either be accepted or declined within the stated deadline.

 When do fellows begin the MPH or DrPH program?